ystein/syne-tune/docs/source/tutorials/visualization/comparisons.rst

    If suplots are used, the grouping is w.r.t. ``(subplot, setup)``, not just by ``setup``.
 This means you can use the same setup name in different subplots to show different data.
-For example, your study may have run a range of methods under different conditions (say, different variants of the configuration space).
+For example, your study may have run a range of methods under different conditions (say, using a different number of workers).
 You can then map these conditions to subplots and show the *same* setups in each subplot.
 In any case, the mapping of setups to colors is fixed and the same in every subplot.

 Additional Features